-The Department of Mechanical Engineering and Energy Processes offers Bachelor of Science (BS) degree in Mechanical Engineering, which is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (EAC/ABET).
+The School of Mechanical, Aerospace, and Materials Engineering offers Bachelor of Science (BS) degree in Mechanical Engineering.
+The Mechanical Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 About 25 percent of your classes will be devoted to common courses all students take in areas such as English, Math, Speech, Social Sciences and the Humanities.
 The remaining course hours are split between required courses for your major and elective courses you choose based upon your own interests.